medcomdk/dk-ehmi-sbdh/input/pagecontent/index.md

 ## Structure Mappings

-For a number of different mappings to and from ehmiSbdhand/or MedCom Messaging Message, there is developed a number of FHIR Structure Mappings in order for the suppliers to better understand and potentially automate some tasks around mappings.
+For a number of different mappings to and from ehmiSbdh and/or MedCom Messaging Message, there is developed a number of FHIR Structure Mappings in order for the suppliers to better understand and potentially automate some tasks around mappings.

 These are:
 - **MedCom Messaging Message**